liquibase/liquibase-percona/README.md

 *   `liquibase.percona.options`: String of options. **Default: <empty>**.
     This option allows the user to pass additional command line options to pt-online-schema-change.
-This e.g. can be used in complication replication setup to change the way salves are detected and how their state is used.
+This e.g. can be used in complication replication setup to change the way slaves are detected and how their state is used.
     You can also specify a percona configuration file via `--config file.conf`, see [Configuration Files](https://www.percona.com/doc/percona-toolkit/2.2/configuration_files.html).
+    Multiple options are separated by space.
+If argument itself contains a space, it must be quoted with double-quotes, e.g. `--config "filename with spaces.conf`.